Training Outcomes Within Your Budget!

 The control plane acts as the decision-making centre.
 It oversees the Cluster's state, making decisions about where applications should be and how they should run.
 It's responsible for ensuring that the Cluster operates as planned.

-Scaling involves adjusting resources based on the workload, similar to expanding a team when more work needs to be done.
-Kubernetes can increase or decrease the number of application parts as demand changes automatically.
-Load balancing is like evenly distributing tasks among team members, preventing any single member from being overwhelmed.
+Kubernetes can increase or decrease the number of application parts as demand changes over time.
+Load balancing is evenly distributing tasks among the team, preventing any member from being overwhelmed.
 It also ensures that work is distributed evenly across computers.

 Unlock the power of Kubeflow with our course on Kubeflow Training and advance your DevOps capabilities today.